ivanbruel/todoapp/README.md

 >Bear in mind that in Objective-C there is a difference between **mutable** and **unmutable** objects, e.g. NSArray and NSMutableArray, where you can add objects to an NSMutableArray object but you cannot add them to an NSArray (Objects must be added on the NSArray initWithObjects: method)

-Since we have 3 properties that will need to be set when a **Task** object is created, let's define a designated initializer.
+Since we have 3 properties that will need to be set when a **Task** object is created, let's define the initializer.

 ```objc
 // Custom Initializer